kyleRhess/kyleRhess/README.md

 _A random quote_
 ___
-***The president was visiting NASA headquarters and stopped to talk to a man who was holding a mop.
-“And what do you do?” he asked.
-The man, a janitor, replied, “I’m helping to put a man on the moon, sir.”
+***Natives who beat drums to drive off evil spirits are objects of scorn to smart Americans who blow horns to break up traffic jams.
--- The little book of leadership***
+-- Mary Ellen Kelly***
 ___
-##### Updated on: 06/12/2021, 17:14:26
+##### Updated on: 06/14/2021, 17:17:48
 ###### Quotes from [erickedji](https://gist.github.com/erickedji/68802)